Link Search Menu Expand Document

 Manage Signature Profiles

-Signature profiles enable you to configure rules that are downloaded from the signature set on Cloud Portal.
-Orchestrator provides a Default signature profile that includes default settings for the rules.
-It is automatically used across all appliances.
-You can create additional signature profiles and override the default rule settings by choosing different actions as needed.
+These default profiles include default settings for the signature rules.
+Default profiles are automatically used across all appliances.
+You can create additional signature profiles and override default rule settings by choosing different actions as needed.
 To open the Signature Profiles tab, click Signature Profiles.
 For information about creating signature profiles and modifying their rules, refer to the help information for the Signature Profiles tab.

 Update Signatures on Appliances